The COVID-19 Hunger Surge

-New data from McKinsey & Co, collected on behalf of Second Harvest Heartland, anticipates a coming hunger crisis in Minnesota unlike anything seen since the Great Depression.
+Data from McKinsey & Co, collected on behalf of Second Harvest Heartland suggests a hunger crisis unlike anything seen since the Great Depression.
+The hunger crisis is already underway in Minnesota.
 Before the onset of the COVID-19 pandemic, 1 in 11 Minnesotans struggled to afford food.
-By August of 2020, it’s expected that 1 in 8 will now face hunger.
+1 in 8 Minnesotans now face hunger.

-The study projects that in addition to those who faced hunger before the pandemic, 275,000 Minnesotans—including 112,000 kids—will face hunger in the coming weeks and months.
+The study suggests that in addition to those who faced hunger before the pandemic, 275,000 Minnesotans — including 112,000 kids — are now facing hunger.

 In Second Harvest Heartland's 59 county service area, that number is an additional 233,000 people, including 96,000 kids.

 Food shelves and food banks across Minnesota are expecting a 65 percent increase in demand through the remainder of 2020 and into 2021 as a result of challenging economic conditions tied to COVID-19.

 The increase in demand will cost $17 million over the next six months in the Second Harvest Heartland service area and $21 million across the entire state.
 At Second Harvest Heartland, we are preparing to meet the increased need.